 Nefeli and her Project Breakalign team are traversing the globe at the moment giving workshops, partaking in panel discussions and spreading the word about safe dance practice to b-boys and b-girls everywhere.
 Happily, she managed to set aside some time to answer a few questions!

 Why dance?
 What is it about dance that excites you?

-It’s what I’ve known since I was 9.
-That’s more than 20 years now for me.
+It’s what I’ve known since I was nine.
+That’s more than twenty years now for me.
 It’s a lifestyle and you get to love it so much that it becomes part of you.
 If I stop dancing, a part of me will change, and I am not sure I am ready for that.
 Age is definitely a number.

 Your dance journey so far has certainly been busy, varied and not without its difficulties.
 How did you get to where you are today working as a dance scientist, dance educator and dance academic?

 Hard work.
 I never did an undergrad in dance.
-I tried to get in the state dance school in Athens [Greek National School of Dance] with only 20 places and 200 applicants, and I didn’t make it.
-I was 18 at the time.
+I tried to get in the state dance school in Athens [Greek National School of Dance] with only twenty places and two hundred applicants, and I didn’t make it.
+I was eighteen at the time.

 I have ended up having a completely spontaneous and unique career!